brweber2/naive-java-unification/README.md

 A super naive unification library written in Java.
 This is based on Chapter 2 from "Learn Prolog Now!".

-Rules are not yet implemented.
+Recursion is not yet working.
+There is not short circuiting of rules that will never terminate.